biareiam/The-House-of-Books/README.md

  ### Navigation
  Header
 - All users, logged in or not, can:
-  - Navigate to home, view the different categories, special offers, new arrivals.
+  - Navigate to home, view the different categories, special offers, and new arrivals.
-  - Create or login in to their profile page.
+  - Create or login into their profile page.
   - Check their bag.
   - Search for a book.
 - Users logged in can access:
-  - Navigate to home, view the different categories, special offers, new arrivals.
+  - Navigate to home, view the different categories, special offers, and new arrivals.
   - Check their profile page.
   - Logout from their account.
   - Make a search for a book.
 - Super user logged in can access:
-  - Navigate to home, view the different categories, special offers, new arrivals.
+  - Navigate to home, view the different categories, special offers, and new arrivals.
   - Product management, where they can add products to the site.
   - Check their profile page.
   - Make a search for a book.
 - Users who are not logged in can:
-  - Navigate to home, view the different categories, special offers, new arrivals.
+  - Navigate to home, view the different categories, special offers, and new arrivals.
   - Access register and login page.
   - Make a search for a book.

  ### Create Profile
  - The users are able to:
-    - Create a profile to store their personal information and check their orders history.
+    - Create a profile to store their personal information and check their order history.
     - Confirm their details are correct via email verification.

 ### Log in to the profile page
  - The users are able to:
-    - Log in to profile page to see their orders history and personal information.
+    - Log in to the profile page to see their orders history and personal information.
     - If needed, users can update their personal information.

 ### Products Page